OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 You shall not bow down to them or serve them; for I, the Lord your God, am a jealous God, visiting the iniquity of the fathers on the children to the third and fourth generation of those who hate me,

 ## Exodus 20:6
-but showing mercy to thousands, to those who love me and keep my commandments.
+but extending kindness to thousands who love me and follow my commandments.

 ## Exodus 20:7
 “You shall not take the name of the Lord your God in vain, for the Lord will not hold anyone guiltless who misuses his name.